Step-by-Step APT Guide for MIRI MRS Spectroscopy of a Late M Star

 See also: APT Smart Accounting

-To minimize excessive overheads, we ran Smart Accounting from the Visit Planner page by clicking the Run Smart Accounting button at the bottom right of the page.
+To minimize excessive overheads, run Smart Accounting from the Visit Planner page by clicking the Run Smart Accounting button at the bottom right of the page.
 This updated the Charged Time field in the Proposal Information form—the charged time for the observing program, including exposure time and overheads, is now accurately calculated.